tarwn/lessthandot-hugo/blogs/content/posts/2018-04-13-custom-authentication-in-asp-net-core-2-w-cosmos-db.md

 	return RegisterResult.GetSuccess();
 }
 ```
 Registration is pretty straightforward.
 Take the 3 required properties, load them into a `LoginUser` object, persist it, then sign the user in.
 The one non-obvious piece is the reliance on an `Exception` to detect duplicate Usernames.
-We&#8217;re going to add a unique constraint to Cosmos DB later to help enforce unique usernames.
+We're going to add a unique constraint to Cosmos DB later to help enforce unique usernames.

 [SampleCosmosCore2App/Membership/CosmosDBMembership.cs &#8211; LoginAsync][12]